Minecraft-PE-Servers/Minecraft-PE-Servers.github.io/_posts/2016-06-28-How-to-Download and Install-Map-into-Minecraft.md

 2. When you entering the server, note that registration on-screen help information.
 3. The common method is to enter "/register password" or “password” in MCPE chat window.

+**How to become a VIP?**
+You need to contact the owner/admin/op of the server.

+**Why Play 3 Minutes?**
+You can Try 3 minutes, then add the IP to play full time.